markqvist/Reticulum/docs/source/interfaces.rst

 Common Interface Options
 ========================

-A number of general options can be used to control various aspects of interface behaviour.
+A number of general options are available on most interfaces.
+These can be used to control various aspects of interface behaviour.

-The ``interface_enabled`` option tells Reticulum whether or not to bring up the interface.
+The ``enabled`` option tells Reticulum whether or not to bring up the interface.
 Defaults to ``False``.
-For any interface to be brought up, the ``interface_enabled`` option must be set to ``True`` or ``Yes``.
+For any interface to be brought up, the ``enabled`` option must be set to ``True`` or ``Yes``.

 The ``outgoing`` option sets whether an interface is allowed to transmit.
 Defaults to ``True``.
-If set to ``False`` the interface will only receive data, and never transmit.
+If set to ``False`` or ``No`` the interface will only receive data, and never transmit.

-The ``interface_mode`` option allows selecting the high-level behaviour of the interface from a number of options.
+The ``mode`` option allows selecting the high-level behaviour of the interface from a number of options.

  - The default value is ``full``.
 In this mode, all discovery, meshing and transport functionality is available.